Authorized Services

 How to Reauthorize Your Account

-• The token expires,
+• The token expires

 3. Reauthorize by clicking on the key icon next to your authorizer.
-(Alternatively, click on the three dots and select Edit).
-Then, follow the provided instructions.
+Alternatively, click on the three dots and select Edit.

 DATADDO TIP